 Every homeowner knows that Council Tax is a compulsory, property-based tax that must be paid to local authorities.
 However, what many people don’t know is that, regardless of your financial circumstances, you might be eligible for a reduction or an exemption of the rate you currently pay.
 Whilst the amount of discount varies, the following circumstances could mean that you could cut some all-important costs on your taxes:

-If you’re heading towards retirement and find yourself in a situation where you need to sell your property quickly, we are here to help.
+If you’re heading towards retirement and find yourself in a situation where you need to sell your house fast, we are here to help.
 At We Buy Any Home, our service provides you with an initial offer within 24 hours of contact – enabling completion on a house sale in as little as seven days, so you can start looking to the future and take the next step in your retirement plan.